 5.x.6 Potential New Requirements needed to support the use case

-[PR5.x.6-1] The 5G System shall be able to support a mobile vehicle relay capable using both NR satellite access and NR terrestrial access select one access to be used as relay link between the mobile vehicle relays and the 5GC.
+[PR5.x.6-1] The 5G System shall be support mobile base station relays capable of both NR satellite access and NR terrestrial access and able to use either relay link (terrestrial or satellite, not simultaneously) to connect to 5GC.

-[PR5.x.6-2] The 5G System shall be able to support mobile vehicle relays using NR satellite access and using NR terrestrial access to connect to 5GC at the same time.
+[PR5.x.6-2] The 5G System shall support mobile base station relays capable of both NR satellite access and NR terrestrial access and able to use both relay links simultaneously to connect to 5GC.

-[PR5.x.6-3] The 5G System shall be able to support mobile vehicle relays to add second relay link to allow more UEs to access the network and requesting more bandwidths when access via this mobile vehicle relay.
+NOTE : such relays, if required, can use both access links to increase backhaul bandwidth and capacity; each access link may be added or removed to adapt to traffic demand.

-[PR5.x.6-4] The 5G System shall be able to support mobile vehicle relays to remove one of two relay links to adapt to decreased bandwidths requirements of UEs accessing via this mobile vehicle relay.
+[PR5.x.6-5] The 5G System shall be able to support mechanisms for a mobile base station relay, capable of both NR satellite access and NR terrestrial access simultaneously, to balance traffic among both access links.

-[PR5.x.6-5] The 5G System shall be able to support load balancing of mobile vehicle relays that using both NR satellite access and using NR terrestrial access as rely link at the same time.
+Note 1: The simultaneous satellite and terrestrial access links (from the relay) are assumed to carry traffic pertaining to different UEs.

 -----End Of Changes----